customMK/Bonsai-C/C4/README.md

 Brought to you by customMK, Bonsai C4 is an open source microcontroller board featuring an STM32F411CEU6 microcontroller.
 It is designed to be a drop-in-replacement for Proton C rev 2, Bonsai C, and Pro Micro.

+For a more compact version of Bonsai C4 that matches the length of a Pro Micro (for physical backwards compatibility reasons), please refer to Bonsai C4 compact edition found [here](https://github.com/customMK/Bonsai-C/tree/main/C4%20compact)

 ## Contents

 - [Images](#images)